crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 |**OPNsense**|**Yes (inherently)**|Built on PF, so stateful inspection is a core, non-optional feature.|
 |**pfSense**|**Yes (inherently)**|Built on PF, so stateful inspection is a core, non-optional feature.|

-**Conclusion**

-To be precise:

-- **nftables, PF, ipfw, OPNsense, and pfSense** are architected as **stateful packet filters**.

-- **iptables** is a framework that is almost universally **used as a stateful firewall**, but the statefulness comes from its connection tracking module, not the `iptables` command itself.

-- **UFW** is a tool that **configures a stateful firewall** by default.

-Therefore, in modern practical terms, **yes, they are all considered stateful packet filtering firewalls.** You would have to go out of your way to configure iptables in a purely stateless manner, and it's not recommended.

----

-Packet filtering firewalls can be contrasted with:

-1. Stateful Inspection Firewalls
-2. Application-Level Gateways (Proxy Firewalls)
-3. Next-Generation Firewalls (NGFWs)

 **Application-Level Gateways (Proxy Firewalls)**

 These operate at Layer 7 (the Application layer).
 Instead of just forwarding packets, they act as an intermediary.